Menu Search

 • Generate custom reports and lists to support collection management and shared print activities

-The OCLC Community Center hosts a Shared Print community where users can read news, participate in discussions, share ideas, register for events, and more.
-Individuals working on shared print can use this space to connect with each other and OCLC on topics related to registration, discovery, and decision support of the collective collection.
+The OCLC Community Center hosts communities where users can read news, participate in discussions, share ideas, register for events, and more.
+Individuals working on shared print can use these spaces to connect with each other and OCLC on topics related to registration, discovery, and decision support of the collective collection.

 Log in to the OCLC Community Center